KynaHui/pca-xgboost-expression-analysis/README.md

-## cuhk_course_genome
+## BMEG3105 Data Analytics for Personalized Genomics and Precision Medicine

 ---

-BMEG3105 Data Analytics for Personalized Genomics and Precision Medicine

 - Classification and Clustering of genome data